pds2/20191-team-23/README.md

 - Provide Vector and basic physics math.
 - Provide some interface and base classes to write custom game objects to build the game.

+# User Stories
+The user expects to be able to create a simple, albeit complete and scalable 2D game with this engine.
+It is possible to:
+- Add images;
+- Create sprites with multiple images (also available via JSON);
+- Add movement and map it to keyboard inputs (also available via JSON);
+- Provide custom images for game map, characters;
+- Add characters and enemy "AI";
+- Acess informations inside Game Loop;
+- Each object has a update function that can be overwritten to add game logics like "AI", character mechanics, etc;
+- Changeable camera Ortographic Scale;
+- Moveable camera;
+- Scalable game window;
+- Use vectors and easy-to-use vector maths;
+- Use a overwriteable Draw function for each object.

+The project includes a quick demonstration, in which is possible to:
+- See multiple characters on the screen at the same time;
+- See a little "AI" for enemies;
+- Walk 360º;
+- Shoot and kill enemies;
+- See different characters being drawn on the screen and their movements.

 # How to Compile the Code
 The following libraries are needed in order to compile the code:
 - [SDL2](https://www.libsdl.org/download-2.0.php)